National Accounts

 Total Domestic Demand

-The sum of private consumption expenditure of households including non-profit institutions serving households, government consumption expenditure and gross capital formation
+The sum of private consumption expenditure of households including non-profit institutions serving households, government consumption expenditure and gross capital formation.

 Value Added